Vidal Llerenas Morales: Life

 In 2014, he wrote a book, Progressive Perspectives: Ideas for a Progressive Fiscal Reform.

 On 21 February 2015, Llerenas resigned from the PRD, believing that a candidacy for federal deputy under the PRD banner would not be competitive and criticizing the party for not taking into account the political tenure or relationships of potential candidates.
 Instead, he ran as a candidate for Morena; the PRD promptly claimed that Llerenas was offering food vouchers for votes during a ban on electoral activities.
-Llerenas won the June 2015 election for the eighth district; much like in the LXI Legislature, he serves on mostly financial commissions, including Budget and Public Accounts, Committee for the Center for the Study of Public Finances, Economy, and Finances and Public Credit.
+Llerenas won the June 2015 election for the eighth district; much like in the 61st Congress, he serves on mostly financial commissions, including Budget and Public Accounts, Committee for the Center for the Study of Public Finances, Economy, and Finances and Public Credit.